henrysky/milkyway_plot/README.rst

    # setup MWPlot instance, you have to specify center, radius, unit with astropy unit and choice of coord
    # or not specifying any to use default value shown below
-   # center: Coordinates of the center of the plot
+   # center: Coordinates of the center of the plot, you cannot change this after creating the instance
-   # radius: Radius of the plot
+   # radius: Radius of the plot, you cannot change this after creating the instance
    # coord: can be 'galactocentric' or 'galactic'
    # annotation: whether use a milkyway background with annotation
    # mode: can be 'face-on' or 'edge-on'